pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-source-file-layout.md

 ## Collapsed view

+{{% callout tip %}}
 Use Ctrl+M followed by Ctrl+O to collapse definitions.
+{{% /callout %}}

 The collapsed view provides an overview of available elements and the file's organization.
 Public properties, events, and methods are prioritized at the top, giving immediate understanding of component usage and functionality.

 ![](/docs/guides/media/scripting/01Collapsed.png)

 ## Expanded view

+{{% callout tip %}}
 Use Ctrl+M followed by Ctrl+L to expand the definitions.
+{{% /callout %}}

+The expanded view provides a full view of the whols sourcecode.
-The collapse and expand shortcuts will help you alternate between the two views to quickly navigate through the code.
+Alternating between the two views will help to quickly navigate through the code.

 ![](/docs/guides/media/scripting/02Expanded.png)